tripslab/vagrant-trips/README.md

 use the machine as you wish.
 Any files in `./base` will be shared between the VM and your machine so you don't have to develop over `ssh`.

+The vagrant machine automatically starts a jupyter notebook server in the folder '/base/notebooks/'.
+You can access this server from [https://0.0.0.0:8888/tree](https://0.0.0.0:8888/tree) in your local browser.

+I will put a few sample notebooks in a subfolder demonstrating any functionality you might have questions about.
+If you are not using vagrant, follow the instructions for local install and copy the notebooks.

 **nb**: Vagrant machine takes at least 2 gigs of ram, which might make things a little difficult if you don't have a powerful machine.